shannon97/she_codes_news/README.md

 - [ ] Order stories by date
     ![ {{ Description of image }} ]( {{ ./relative_path_to_image_file }} )

-- [ ] Styled "new story" form
+- [X] Styled "new story" form
     ![ {{ Description of image }} ]( {{ ./relative_path_to_image_file }} )

-- [ ] Story images
+- [X] Story images
     ![ {{ Description of image }} ]( {{ ./relative_path_to_image_file }} )

-- [ ] Log-in/log-out
+- [X] Log-in/log-out
     ![ {{ Description of image }} ]( {{ ./relative_path_to_image_file }} )

-- [ ] "Account view" page
+- [X] "Account view" page
     ![ {{ Description of image }} ]( {{ ./relative_path_to_image_file }} )

-- [ ] "Create Account" page
+- [X] "Create Account" page
     ![ {{ Description of image }} ]( {{ ./relative_path_to_image_file }} )

-- [ ] View stories by author
+- [X] View stories by author
     ![ {{ Description of image }} ]( {{ ./relative_path_to_image_file }} )

-- [ ] "Log-in" button only visible when no user is logged in/"Log-out" buttononly visible when a user *is* logged in
+- [X] "Log-in" button only visible when no user is logged in/"Log-out" buttononly visible when a user *is* logged in
     ![ {{ Description of image }} ]( {{ ./relative_path_to_image_file }} )

-- [ ] "Create Story" functionality only available when user is logged in
+- [X] "Create Story" functionality only available when user is logged in
     ![ {{ Description of image }} ]( {{ ./relative_path_to_image_file }} )

 ## Additional Features:
 - [ ] Add categories to the stories and allow the user to search for stories bycategory.
     ![ {{ Description of image }} ]( {{ ./relative_path_to_image_file }} )

-- [ ] Add the ability to update and delete stories (consider permissions - whoshould be allowed to update or and/or delete stories).
+- [X] Add the ability to update and delete stories (consider permissions - whoshould be allowed to update or and/or delete stories).
     ![ {{ Description of image }} ]( {{ ./relative_path_to_image_file }} )

-- [ ] Add the ability to “favourite” stories and see a page with your favouritestories.
+- [X] Add the ability to comment on stories and see a list of other comments(if there are any).
     ![ {{ Description of image }} ]( {{ ./relative_path_to_image_file }} )

 - [ ] Our form for creating stories requires you to add the publication date,update this to automatically save the publication date as the day thestory was first published (maybe you could then add a field to showwhen the story was updated).